Doing Business with the University of Texas at Dallas

 Welcome to the University of Texas at Dallas.
 We have prepared the information below to help you better understand how to do business with the University.
 You can view additional information about the UT Dallas Purchasing Department here.

 Our purchasing staff is committed to help all vendors succeed and have a mutually beneficial business relationship with the University.
-We recommend that you schedule an appointment with a member of the Purchasing staff prior to visiting any department on campus.
-A member of the staff will meet with you and provide input of business opportunities throughout the University.
+We recommend you schedule an appointment with a member of the Purchasing staff prior to visiting any department on campus.
+A member of the Purchasing staff will meet with you and provide input of business opportunities throughout the University.

-Accounts Payable maintains the university’s vendor database, an electronic means of storing information about vendors who supply goods and services to the university.
+Vendor Management maintains the university’s vendor database, an electronic means of storing information about vendors who supply goods and services to the university.
 A vendor record must exist in the vendor database before a procurement transaction can be completed for the vendor.
 Therefore, a W9 is required to be submitted by the vendor before purchase orders are considered complete.

 All vendors that provide any custom software must fill out the Vendor Technical Survey.